Custody When Your Ex-Spouse Passes

 What If You Are the Grandparent?

 In cases where both parents die, immediate family members are considered for custody first.
 Courts tend to prefer family members over others as they often have existing relationships with the child.
 Therefore, if you are a grandparent, you could have custody of the child if both parents die.
 However, the court will evaluate your ability to care for the child before granting you custody.
 There are cases where other distant relatives claim custody of the child when both parents pass on.
 In such cases, the court will consider the child’s best interests before awarding custody.
 Courts will look at the child’s current relationships, education, and established life when considering the best course of action.

 Another case where automatic guardianship is not awarded to the surviving parent is when the custodial parent enters another marriage, and their new partner adopts the child.
 For example, if the child’s mother remarried before passing on and her new partner adopted the child, the stepparent’s adoption overrides the surviving parent’s rights to automatic custody.
 In such cases, the stepparent may take custody of the child after the custodial parent’s death.
 This is typically the case even when there is a surviving biological parent.

 If you are fighting for the custody of your child after a death in the family, our attorneys at Law Offices of Sheryl R. Rentz, P.C. are ready to help.
-We understand that this is an emotional issue, and our attorneys will discuss the best course of action for you as it pertains to providing your child the best possible life.
+We understand that this is an emotional issue, and our Montgomery County family law lawyers will discuss the best course of action for you as it pertains to providing your child the best possible life.
 We have successfully represented many parents in PA, and we will do our best to help you achieve a more favorable outcome.
 Call us at (610) 645-0100 to schedule your consultation.